dmfrodrigues/feup-aeda/README.md

 ### Mid priority

+- [ ] NumberPlate is identified by Number and Country
+- [ ] Allocate services to trucks and drivers in the most efficient way (less expenses):
+- To the driver with the least qualifications
+- To the truck that has traveled the least
+- [ ] A service includes a list of predicted actions: load, unload and travel (and each of the actions has an expected time range, and real time range)
 - [ ] Get notification when a truck needs periodic inspection
 - [ ] If a service is requested for the same day, the next day, the following week or the following month, different prices should be charged.
 The same way, drivers' salaries depend on the way services were allocated
 - [ ] Issue credit notes (when bill is incorrect)